 I thought about how Ardie’s entire adult life has been centred around the creation and advancement of Israel, something he considers an astonishing miracle in itself.
 As one of the early settlers in his community, he has helped Erfrata to mature into a neighbourhood.
 As we drove through the clean, beautifully maintained suburban streets, lined with colourful shrubs and olive trees, I could believe there was the strong sense of community that Ardie described.
 A community where neighbours support each other and find connection through their different journeys and shared beliefs.
 A more connected community is usually a healthier community.
 Perhaps one that’s motivated by a shared purpose suffers less from the social problems endemic in other communities such as alcohol abuse and petty crime?
 I thought about Ardie’s family and home: a Beatles Songbook balanced on the piano, a neighbourhood he has invested his entire life into cultivating.
 He would never want to give this up.
 Whether the arguments are rational or irrational, straight or skewed, Ardie would always justify his rights to live on the Efrat settlement.
 A justification that has come at great cost to Palestinians.

 These are just a couple of stories to highlight how easy it is to find dialogues that present two utterly different perspectives on this land.
-In meeting Ardie, I understood that our purpose was not about changing each others beliefs, it was about seeking understanding.
+In meeting Ardie, I understood that our purpose was not about changing each other’s beliefs, it was only to learn and understand more about this complex land.
 However I did have hopes that I would witness some signs of a genuine compassion towards Palestinians.
-Perhaps an admission that human rights abuses are really happening to thousands of innocent people everyday and that this is unacceptable.
+Perhaps an admission that human rights abuses are really happening to thousands of innocent people every day and that this is unacceptable.
 I hoped to witness a genuine desire for a peaceful future.
 I was drawn to Ardie.
 He was warm, friendly and welcoming.
-Yet I found the experience uncomfortable, because I couldn’t find genuine hope.
+Yet I found the experience uncomfortable, because I couldn’t find that hope I was looking for.